Ignaz von Döllinger: Vatican Council and the Munich conference

-During the council, which convened on 8 December 1869, Augustin Theiner, the librarian at the Vatican, then in disgrace with the pope for his outspoken Liberalism, kept his German friends informed of the course of the discussions.
+During the council, which convened on 8 December 1869, Augustin Theiner, the librarian at the Vatican, not in favor with the pope for his outspoken liberalism, kept his German friends informed of the course of the discussions.
 The Letters of Quirinus, written by Döllinger and Huber concerning the proceedings appeared in the German newspapers, and an English translation was published by Charles Rivington.
 The proceedings of the council were frequently stormy, and the opponents of the dogma of infallibility complained that they were interrupted, and that endeavours were made to put them down by clamour.
 The dogma was at length carried by an overwhelming majority, and the dissentient bishops, who – with the exception of two – had left the council before the final division, one by one submitted.

 Döllinger headed a protest by forty-four professors in the University of Munich, and gathered together a congress at Munich, which met in August 1870 and issued a declaration adverse to the Vatican decrees.
 In Bavaria, where Döllinger's influence was greatest, a strong determination to resist the resolutions of the council prevailed.
 But the authority of the council was held by the archbishop of Munich to be paramount, and he called upon Döllinger to submit.
-Instead of submitting, Döllinger, on 28 March 1871, addressed a memorable letter to the archbishop, refusing to subscribe the decrees.
-They were, he said, opposed to scripture, to the traditions of the Church for the first 1000 years, to historical evidence, to the decrees of the general councils, and to the existing relations of the Roman Catholic Church to the state in every country in the world.
+Döllinger addressed a memorable letter to the archbishop in 1871, refusing to follow his advice.
 "As a Christian, as a theologian, as an historian, and as a citizen," he added, "I cannot accept this doctrine."

 Excommunication

-On 18 April 1871 Gregor von Scherr, Archbishop of Munich and Freising excommunicated Döllinger.
+On 18 April 1871, Gregor von Scherr, Archbishop of Munich and Freising, excommunicated Döllinger.
 On 29 February 1871, Döllinger was elected rector-magnificus of the University of Munich by a vote of 54 to six.
 Several other universities conferred an honorary degree on him: Doctor of Civil Law, University of Oxford, 1871; Doctor of Laws, University of Edinburgh, 1872; Doctor of Law, University of Marburg; Doctor of Philosophy, University of Vienna.

 The dissident Bavarian clergy invited Bishop Loos of the Old Catholic Church of the Netherlands, which for more than 150 years had existed independent of the Papacy, to administer the sacrament of Confirmation in Bavaria.
 The offer was accepted, and the bishop was received with triumphal arches and other demonstrations of joy by a part of the Bavarian Catholics.
 The three Dutch Old Catholic bishops declared themselves ready to consecrate a "non-infallibilist" bishop for Bavaria, if it were desired.
 The question was discussed at a meeting of the opponents of the Vatican Council's doctrine, and it was resolved to elect a bishop and ask the Dutch Old-Order bishops to consecrate him.
 Döllinger, however, voted against the proposition, and withdrew from any further steps towards the promotion of this movement.